 Returns an AgentRunner object with the following properties:

-metadata: Agent metadata (id, identifier, filename, version, name, description)run(input?): Execute the agent with optional inputcreateEval(name, config): Create quality evaluations for this agentaddEventListener(eventName, callback): Attach lifecycle event listenersremoveEventListener(eventName, callback): Remove event listeners
+metadata: Agent metadata (id,agentId,filename,version,name,description)run(input): Execute the agent.
+Input is required when the agent has an input schema, omitted otherwise.createEval(name, config): Deprecated evaluation hook kept for older appsaddEventListener(eventName, callback): Attach lifecycle event listenersremoveEventListener(eventName, callback): Remove event listeners

 See Event System for available events and usage examples.